 Prevention is, of course, the best remedy.

-“After treating kidney stones, we always provide patients with dietary and lifestyle options to avoid future stone formation,” Fitzgerald says.
+“After treating kidney stones, we always provide patients with dietary and lifestyle options to avoid future stone formation,” Tran says.

 Here are four kidney stone prevention tips:

-“A common question we get about kidney stones is can they be ‘dissolved?’” says Fitzgerald.
+“A common question we get about kidney stones is can they be ‘dissolved?’” says Tran.
 “Unfortunately, there are very few stones that can actually be dissolved.”

 - Pass on the salt shaker.
 Too much sodium in your diet causes you to lose more calcium in your urine, which puts you at risk for developing stones.
 Limit your sodium intake to 2,000 milligrams a day, and avoid hidden sources of sodium such as commercially processed foods, fast food and even some restaurant-prepared dishes.